NedHuang/BakePoint/network.md

     response.delete_cookie('cookie_name')
 # update cookie:
-    There is no cookie update method in HttpResponse, use set_cookie() to update the cookie value or expiry time.
+    There is no cookie update method in HttpResponse, use set_cookie() to update the cookie value or expiry time. 重新设置

 Never ever use cookies to store sensitive data like passwords.
 Cookies store data in plain text, as a result, anybody can read/modify them.

+获取 请求的cookie:
+request.COOKIES.get('team')
 ```

+- Spring
 ```
 // Get Cookies:
 @GetMapping("/")